gdermog/invaders/README.md

 - Alien bonus vessel appears randomly, giving extra points when destroyed
 - There is limited time to destroy all monsters in each level.
 When time runs out, sudden death mode starts: monsters speed up and relentlessly chase the player ship
+- With each next level, monsters become faster and shoot more often
 - Time to sudden death, score, ammo and player lives are displayed at the bottom of the screen
 - When player ship is destroyed, there is a brief invulnerability period indicated by blinking ship
 - When player is above all monsters, aliens gone to raids more often